 If you or a loved one has suffered losses resulting from pharmaceutical error, you may be entitled to compensation for your losses through a medication error lawsuit or pharmacy malpractice lawsuit.

-Then, you can begin to familiarize yourself with the process of a civil lawsuit, so that you know what to expect of your medication error lawsuit.
+Then, you can begin to familiarize yourself with the process of a civil lawsuit - so that you know what to expect of your medication error lawsuit.

 Hiring a personal injury lawyer to act as your pharmacy malpractice lawyer is the next step in the process.